JakubBrom/RWQForecast/README.md

 # RWQForecast documentation

 The RWQForecast service has two parts.
 The first is a user interface (frontend) and the second is computational which provide data downloading and processing.
-The computational unit provides the data/results to the user with using the database, which is connected with the user interface. <font color="red">The computational unit is implemented in the RWQForecast services, however it is not linked with the frontend yet.</font>
+The computational unit provides the data/results to the user with using the database, which is connected with the user interface. $${\color{red}The computational unit is implemented in the RWQForecast services, however it is not linked with the frontend yet}$$.
 ## User interface

 The RWQForecast system is designed to be user-friendly and intuitive.
 Some parts are still under development.
 The following tutorial provides a step-by-step guide to using the system: